shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 ```

 The `DetailStruct` class also contains relations.
 Please keep in mind that it can have an significant
 performance impact if you use the `DetailStruct`.
-So if possible, use the `BasicStruct`
+So if possible, use the `Struct`

 ## Collection classes
 To simplify working with many records, the repository classes of the core do not return